dcefram/blog/content/journal/wifey-car/index.md

 one of which is that I need to go to the office every now and then.

 This meant that I won't be able to drive my wife and kids to school whenever I'm at the office.
-So, I'm really glad that one of the benefits that I was entitled to was getting a car paid by the company (_I had to pay a small percent though, as I'm just an SAVP, but the majority is paid by the company_).
+So, I'm really glad that one of the benefits that I was entitled to was getting a car paid by the company (_I had to pay a small percentage though, as I'm just an SAVP, but the majority is paid by the company_).

-The car we opted for was either a Suzuki Jimny or a hatchback car, as my wife found it challenging to drive our [Mazda CX-9](https://rmrz.ph/journal/mazda-cx9) due to it's size.
+The car we opted for was either a Suzuki Jimny or a hatchback car, as my wife found it challenging to drive our [Mazda CX-9](https://rmrz.ph/journal/mazda-cx9) due to its size.
 So a smaller car is a requirement from my wife.

 We like the Jimny to be honest, but the three doors Jimny's interior space was just too small, while the 5 doors was a lot pricier that it was beyond the car benefit limits that I was entitled to.